PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:16:03
+Last updated: 2024-04-02 15:17:07
-Random Quote: To be wronged is nothing unless you continue to remember it. - Confucius
+Random Quote: Think how hard physics would be if particles could think. - Murray Gell-Mann